Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Heavy particles production from PBH and leptonic asymmetry

-However, in the context of leptogenesis in supersymmetric model $M_X$ in Figs.~\ref{tbh12} stands for sneutrino mass which is considered as approximately $M$.
-Masses of sneutrinos $\widetilde N_+$ and $\widetilde N_-$ do not differ much and $M_{\pm} \sim M$.
-In the figures below, we have considered the decay of $\widetilde{N}_{+}$ only.
+In the context of leptogenesis in the supersymmetric model, $M_X$ stands for sneutrino mass $M_\pm$ which is related to right-handed neutrino mass $M$ as shown in Eq.~(\ref{eq:masses}).
+In Fig.~\ref{allcase} we have shown a variation of $M$ with other parameters.
+Masses of sneutrinos $\widetilde N_+$ and $\widetilde N_-$ do not differ much and $M_{\pm} \sim M$ for higher values of $M$ in comparison to $B$.
+In the figures below, we have considered the decay of $\widetilde{N}_{-}$ only, the mass of which is lighter than that of $\widetilde{N}_{+}$ as well as right-handed neutrino mass $M$.
 For simplicity, the mass parameter $\widetilde{M}$ has been assumed to be zero in evaluating baryonic asymmetry in the latter part.